hartsfield/bolt/README.md

 `pages`are usually composed of components, and components can also be composed of other components.

+Components are stored in `internal/components`, and are composed of three files, one for javascript, another for css, and a .html file containg html with golang template directives.

+         ├── internal
+         │   ├── components
+         │   │   ├── footer
+         │   │   │   ├── footer.css
+         │   │   │   ├── footer.js
+         │   │   │   └── footer.html

+Once a component is created, it must then be added to a `page` by specifying it in a template directive within that `page`.

 # What is the bolt program? `bolt` is a Go program for building web applications using the bolt architecture

 Bolt is not a third-party dependency, `bolt` is a Go program designed for rapid